mrmabs/agent-external-display/AI-DECLARATION.md

 - Mabs designed the project, defined the format spec, wrote the test scenarios, and made all design decisions (display budget, org-mode format, VISIBLE-driven step advancement, presenter voice).
-- AI tools (Cellia via Hermes Agent) generated draft skill text, PWA renderer code, and server code under that direction.
+- AI tools (Hermes Agent) generated draft skill text, PWA renderer code, and server code under that direction.
 All output was reviewed, tested, and refined by the human author.
 - The `pwa/` code (renderer and server) was largely AI-generated (`auto`) with